Times Herald-Record

-The Times Herald-Record, often referred to as The Record or Middletown Record in its coverage area, is a daily newspaper published in Middletown, New York, covering the northwest suburbs of New York City.
-It covers Orange, Sullivan and Ulster counties in New York; Pike County in Pennsylvania; and Sussex County in New Jersey.
+The Times Herald-Record, often referred to as The Record or Middletown Record in its coverage area, is an American daily newspaper published in Middletown, New York, covering the northwest suburbs of New York City.
+It covers Orange, Sullivan and Ulster counties in New York.
 It was published in a tabloid format until March 1, 2022, when it began being published like most other newspapers, in a broadsheet format.

-The newspaper's news-gathering operations are largely decentralized, the result of its large geographic reach.
-Its news staff reports from three bureaus: